A memoir of exile and rebellion—

 ❧

-seizing land and hunting Jewish people for execution.
+land and hunting Jewish people for execution.

-the Communists kept slaughtering anyone who
+Soviets kept slaughtering anyone who dissented from

-dissented from their rule.
+their rule.

 Great-Grandfather Vashchenko hid people in his own